How to Braid Your Beard Plus 30 Epic Examples

 22. Double Twist Braids

-For those with thick and tangled beards, the Double Twist Braids style is an excellent option.
-Begin by detangling your facial hair and separating it into two sections.
-Then, create a three-strand braid all the way down, adding extensions as needed.
-Secure the ends with an elastic band for a neat and tidy appearance.
+For those with thick, coarse beards, Double Twist Braids are an excellent option.
+Start by detangling your facial hair and separating it into two sections.
+Then create a three-strand braid all the way down, adding extensions as needed.

 23. Triple-Braid Style